danbugs/msv-discord-bot/README.md

 - **Locks Previous Threads**: Locks the previous waitlist thread every Tuesday, notifying users with a message that a new one will be created once the next event caps.
 - **Announcements**: Posts an announcement every Wednesday morning, providing registration details and encouraging attendees to bring setups.
 - **Administrator Commands**: Provides commands for admins to control and configure the bot's behavior.
+- **Testing and Cleanup**: Includes commands for testing the bot's functionality and resetting its state for accurate operation.

 ## Administrator Commands